sirisian/ecmascript-types/README.md

 // function f(...a: [].<float32>): void {} // TypeError: A function declaration with that signature already exists
 ```

-See the [Type Records](typerecords.md) page for more information on signatures.
+See the [decorators](decorators.md) extension's function reflection for how a name's signatures are exposed at runtime.

 #### Overload Resolution